 Case Groups Setup

 To create a Case Group, visit Account Settings > Case Groups.
 From there, you can create your first group by clicking the "+ Create a Case Group" button, and giving the new group a name:

-Next, select which users should be included as members in the group.
+Next, select which users should be included as members of the group.
 Because Administrators and Standard Users have access to all cases for your account, Case Group assignments only apply to Limited Users (keep reading for more info).

 Once the appropriate users have been added, use the drop-down to select which specific cases group members will be able to access.
 Click Save to finish.